 What is the ACTION-1 trial?

 During open aortic surgery (for abdominal aortic aneurysm, AAA), a blood thinner (heparin) is administered in order to prevent blood clots.
 Clotting can lead to serious complications, such as stroke, thrombosis in the leg, or dead bowel.
 Heparin is a blood thinner that has been in use for 70 years, almost always in a fixed dose of 5,000 units.
 However, the effect of heparin may be different for each patient.
 The effect of heparin is determined by measuring the Activated Clotting Time, ACT.
 Nowadays, this is always measured during vascular procedures involving the heart, but it is not standard for open aneurysm repair surgery.
 For half of the patients participating in the ACTION-1 clinical trial, activated clotting time will be measured to ensure it reaches a specific value (200-220 seconds).
-We want to compare this group of patients with a group that will receive the standard treatment with 5,000 units without measuring ACT.
+We want to compare this group of patients with a group that will receive the standard treatment with 5,000 units with one single ACT measurement at the end of the procedure.
 The purpose of the research is to find out whether fewer clotting complications arise in comparison with the other group in the study.
 Higher doses of heparin could potentially lead to higher incidence of post-operative hemorrhaging or hematoma.
 These are complications involving bleeding.
 In the group where ACT is being measured, the number of complications involving bleeding must not be allowed to increase.
 For that reason, at the end of the operations on patients in this group, the antibody protamine will be administered to inhibit the effect of the heparin.

 What is different from the regular procedure?